linuxone-community-cloud/technical-resources/faststart/Linux_Basics.md

 Like the Linux distribution release, this information is very significant and will be explained later in these lab instructions.

-However, the information streamed past.
-So, several ways exist to hold data from the file on the screen until ready to view more.
-Space bar will display next page and enter will display only the next line of the data.
+However, with the ‘cat” command, the information streams past without the user being able to read it.
+While some terminals provide the ability to scroll, there are several ways to hold data from the file on the screen until ready to view more.
+One of those commands is 'more’, where space bar will display the next page and enter will display only the next line of the data.

 **[linux1]\$ more /proc/sysinfo**